hasic-haris/chemical-reaction-atom-mapping/README.md

 # [DEPRECATED] Chemical Reaction Atom Mapping

-**UPDATE**: This repository has been moved to the [NeoChemSynthWave](https://github.com/neo-chem-synth-wave/crc-atom-to-atom-mapping) organization, and will be removed shortly.
+**UPDATE:** This repository has been moved to https://github.com/neo-chem-synth-wave/atom-to-atom-mapping, and will be removed shortly.

 The computer-assisted synthesis field grew to become one of the most active fields in chemoinformatics, with new and improved approaches centered around chemical reactions being published on a regular basis.
 To understand the gist of a